Strong Duality for a Multiple-Good Monopolist: Abstract

 \section{Abstract}

-We provide a duality-based framework for revenue maximization in a multiple-good monopoly.
-Our framework shows that every optimal mechanism has a certificate of optimality, taking the form of an optimal transportation map between measures.
-Using our framework, we prove that grand-bundling mechanisms are optimal if and only if two stochastic dominance conditions hold between specific measures induced by the buyer's type distribution.
-This result strengthens several results in the literature, where only sufficient conditions for grand-bundling optimality have been provided.
-As a corollary of our tight characterization of grand-bundling optimality, we show that the optimal mechanism for $n$ independent uniform items each supported on $[c,c+1]$ is a grand-bundling mechanism, as long as $c$ is sufficiently large, extending Pavlov's result for $2$ items~\cite{Pavlov11}.
-In contrast, our characterization also implies that, for all $c$ and for all sufficiently large $n$, the optimal mechanism for $n$ independent uniform items supported on $[c,c+1]$ {\em is not} a grand bundling mechanism.
-The necessary and sufficient condition for grand bundling optimality is a special case of our more general characterization result that provides necessary and sufficient conditions for the optimality of an arbitrary mechanism (with a finite menu size) for an arbitrary type distribution.
+We characterize optimal mechanisms for the multiple-good monopoly problem and provide a framework to find them.
+We show that a mechanism is optimal if and only if a measure $\mu$ derived from the buyer's type distribution satisfies certain stochastic dominance conditions.
+This measure expresses the marginal change in the seller's revenue under marginal changes in the rent paid to subsets of buyer types.
+As a corollary, we characterize the optimality of grand-bundling mechanisms, strengthening several results in the literature, where only sufficient optimality conditions have been derived.
+As an application, we show that the optimal mechanism for $n$ independent uniform items each supported on $[c,c+1]$ is a grand-bundling mechanism, as long as $c$ is sufficiently large, extending Pavlov's result for $2$ items~\cite{Pavlov11}.
+At the same time, our characterization also implies that, for all $c$ and for all sufficiently large $n$, the optimal mechanism for $n$ independent uniform items supported on $[c,c+1]$ {\em is not} a grand bundling mechanism.

 \textbf{Keywords:} Revenue maximization, mechanism design, strong duality, grand bundling